786-shaaim10/.github/profile/README.md

 **notes**
-no more 🏳️‍🌈 homophobic allow
+no more 🏳️‍🌈 homophobic not allow.

 ## Spec Sheet